zettaMarge/cart-253/assignments/3_ModJam/planning.md

     - if MouseRelease, retract (down to frog's y coordinate)
 2. QoL
     - visually bringing the fly back to the frog’s mouth on capture
+3. Evil Frog boss battle
+    - dis/appears on some interval at the top of the screen
+    - random x coordinate based on player's current position?
+    - if its tongue hits you, your stomach empties by some amount